During the period of mourning for the Queen, our Church will be open between 9.00am and 7.00pm each day.

 If you don't already receive a copy, we can arrange delivery - just drop us a line through the CONTACT US tab on the left of your screen.

 Or ask Barbara:- 861 524

 Or Derek:- Fippenny AT vfemail DOT net 861 979

 or £3 a year, delivered to your door.

 Are you new to the Village?

-Mike Wood and his Committee have prepared a very useful (and free) "Welcome" booklet to help you.
+A very useful (and free) "Welcome" booklet to help you is being revised.
 Click on the "CONTACT US" Link on the left of your screen, and ask for it.